 Along with the delicious food is the colorful and fun vibe.
 There’s Turkish music constantly playing so it’s a perfect spot to bring a first date since there’s plenty of background music to take up any of those awkward pauses.

-What to order: The menu changes regularly, but don’t miss the kebab.
+The menu changes regularly, but don’t miss the kebab.
 It’s some of the juiciest meat you’ll ever try!

 Kamonegi

-website | get directions | cuisine: Japanese | price range: $$$ | best for: soba
+website | 1054 N 39th St (get directions) | cuisine: Japanese | price range: $$$ | best for: soba

 Owner and chef, Mutsuko Soma, has won awards and received national press for her soba noodles because she’s one of the few in the US making them by hand.
 So even though Kamonegi is tiny, it’s worth trying to snag a reservation to taste her craft.

-What to order: Soma’s soba is some of the best soup in Seattle, so definitely get this.
+Soma’s soba is some of the best soup in Seattle, so definitely get this.
 You can order it warm or cold, so try both to see which you prefer!

 Besides soba, definitely order the foie gras tofu.
 I don’t even typically like foie gras but Soma’s team deftly turns it into a silky tofu consistency that is mind boggling.